kchu25/CDLmotif.jl/README.md

     ├── ...
     └── <fasta_K>

 Motifs that are discovered will be stored in the *[transfac](https://meme-suite.org/meme/doc/transfac-format.html)* format as count matrices (for which one can transform them into [PWMs](https://en.wikipedia.org/wiki/Position_weight_matrix)).
-Note that ```d1.transfac``` corresponds to the first discovered motif, and ```d2.transfac``` correspond to the second discovered motif, and so on.
+Note that ```d1.transfac``` corresponds to the first discovered motif, and ```d2.transfac``` corresponds to the second discovered motif, and so on.
 A summary on the motif discovery results is documented in ```summary.html``` in each folder.

 # Data requirements:

 ### Fasta
-We require the input data to be in [fasta format](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp).
-Currently, we only support fasta files that contain all sequence that have equal lengths (equal number of nucleotides in each sequence).
+We require the input data to be in the [fasta format](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp).
+Currently, we only support fasta files containing all sequences with equal lengths (equal number of nucleotides in each sequence).

 # Software requirements: